matomo-org/developer-documentation/docs/tests-github.md

 ---
 # Using GitHub Actions

-[Github Action](https://github.com/features/actions) are used to automate our software workflows including running javascript builds, test suites, releases and code checks.
+[GitHub Action](https://github.com/features/actions) are used to automate our software workflows including running javascript builds, test suites, releases and code checks.

 ## GitHub Action Scripts

 All the GitHub Action build files are locate in `.github/workflows/*.yml`

-Each script is triggered by its own conditions, for more details see [Github Action Docs](https://docs.github.com/en/actions)
+Each script is triggered by its own conditions, for more details see [GitHub Action Docs](https://docs.github.com/en/actions)

 Matomo uses GitHub Action to automate some processes.
 Our current actions a listed below:
 - [Build Tracker JS] Triggered by the comment `build js` into the pull request.
 That will compress js/piwik.js into matomo.js and piwik.js and push the changes if PRs branch is within the same repo.